Crushing the romance stigma once and for all

 I suppose this might depend on how broadly you define “formula”.
 For example:

-1 person + 1 person = love and happiness
+1 person + 1 person (or more than 1 person, actually...it happens) = love and happiness

 Is that how a formula is defined?
 Because if that’s the definition, it could be argued that romance novels are formulaic.
-It is a somewhat unspoken “rule” that romance novels end with a HEA (happily ever after).
+It is a “rule” (or genre convention...however you want to look at it) that romance novels end with a HEA (happily ever after).
 But in my opinion, there’s A LOT that can happen in the middle of that particular formula, and there’s about a gazillion ways that particular equation can be worked out.
 I’ve read romance novels about everyday people with typical problems, and I’ve read romance novels about vampires and witches and angels.
 All the lovely variations in which the “formula” can be worked out and twisted about sure can make for some entertaining reading.

 Romance novels are predictable